 - Keep kangaroo meat off your own plate.
 There is no ethical or safe way to obtain kangaroo meat.
 Try one of these delicious, cruelty free dishes instead.

-- Don’t buy kangaroo leather.
-Even sporting great David Beckham refuses to wear soccer boots made from kangaroo leather because of the cruelty of the hunt.
+- Don’t buy products made from kangaroo skin.
+Even sporting great David Beckham refuses to wear soccer boots made from kangaroo ‘leather’ because of the cruelty of the hunt.
 There are many synthetic, cruelty-free alternatives to leather available.